Last Updated on September 30, 2023 by Louise Carter

 Conditions Associated With REM Behavior Disorder

-More than 50% of patients with REM behavior disorder will have other neurological disorders.
-These include Parkinson’s disease, multiple system atrophy and dementia with Lewy bodies.
+More than 50% of patients with REM behavior disorders have other neurological disorders, including Parkinson’s disease, multiple system atrophy, and dementia with Lewy bodies.

-65% of patients with the disorder will develop dementia or Parkinson’s many years later, if they don’t show signs of neurological disorders right now.
+65% of patients with the disorder will develop dementia or Parkinson’s many years later if they don’t show signs of neurological disorders.

-Sometimes, structural brain lesions, such as tumor, stroke or demyelination may lead to an acute form of REM behavior disorder.
-However, this isn’t very common.
+Structural brain lesions, like tumors, stroke, or demyelination, can sometimes lead to an acute REM behavior disorder.
+However, this is uncommon.

-Drug intoxication, certain medications (such as antidepressants), or withdrawal from sedative medications or alcohol may contribute to REM behavior disorder in some patients.
+Drug intoxication, certain medications (such as antidepressants), or withdrawal from sedatives or alcohol may contribute to REM behavior disorder in some patients.

 Seniors Falling Out Of Bed

-According to the Canadian Journal of Nursing Research, a person’s risk of falling increases with age.
+According to the Canadian Journal of Nursing Research, the risk of falling out of bed increases with age.

 Many people associate falling from bed with small children as their ability to understand their surroundings during sleep hasn’t fully developed yet.

-However, according to the CDC, falls are the leading cause of non-fatal and fatal injuries among seniors.
-Many elderly individuals suffer from severe injuries from falling out of bed.
+Falls are the leading cause of non-fatal and fatal injuries among seniors.
+Many elderly individuals experience severe injuries from falls.

 As the body ages, its muscles and bones become more fragile and less supportive, increasing the chances of fall-related injuries among the elderly.

-A recent stroke or surgery may increase the risk of an elderly person falling out of their bed.
-Majority of these falls occur while getting in and out of bed.
+A recent stroke or surgery may increase the risk of an elderly person falling out of bed.
+The majority of these falls occur while getting in and out of bed.

-Conditions such as incontinence cause elderly individuals to leave the bed in the middle of the night, increasing their risk of falling due to the dark.
+Conditions like incontinence cause elderly individuals to leave the bed in the middle of the night, increasing their risk of falling due to the dark.

-According to the Journal of Family and Community Medicine, 74.4% of seniors with incontinence reported a history of falling due to their need to use the bathroom frequently in the night.
+According to the Journal of Family and Community Medicine, 74.4% of seniors with incontinence reported a history of falling due to their need to use the bathroom frequently during the night.

-It’s vital to understand that deteriorating eyesight significantly increases an older person’s risk of falling as well.
-They are also particularly susceptible to falling and getting injured when they’re tired.
+It’s vital to understand that deteriorating eyesight significantly increases an older person’s risk of falling, susceptibility to falls, and getting injured when tired.

 A significant percentage of falls occur when a person is dreaming.
-Many older people report jumping from the bed as a part of their dream and find themselves waking up on the ground.
+Many older people report jumping from bed as a part of their dreams and find themselves waking up on the ground.

-If a person is stressed, sleep-deprived or exhausted, they may experience dreams that cause them to fall out of bed.
-This is because stress and exhaustion cause their brain to enter into sleep cycles more vigorously, even though the body hasn’t caught up yet.
+If a person is stressed, sleep-deprived, or exhausted, they may experience dreams that cause them to fall out of bed.
+Stress and exhaustion cause their brain to enter sleep cycles more vigorously, even though the body hasn’t caught up.

 Certain medications may tamper with your natural brain chemistry, worsening your sleep quality and contributing to unusual dreams.

-The prescription sleep medicine Ambien, has been associated with parasomnias, including sleep walking and REM behavior disorder.
+The prescription Ambien (a sleep medicine) has been associated with parasomnias, including sleepwalking and REM behavior disorder.

 Issues with Balance

-Balance issues or problems with mobility are frequent causes of falls among adults.
-Something as simple as trying to reach for a glass of water placed next to the bed may cause an elderly individual to lose their balance and fall from their bed.
+Something as simple as reaching for a glass of water placed next to the bed may cause an elderly individual to lose their balance and fall from their bed.

-In some cases, balance issues may be a result of a condition called benign paroxysmal positional vertigo (BPPV).
+In some cases, balance issues may result from benign paroxysmal positional vertigo (BPPV).

-When the head moves, the otoconia may shift and send false signals to the brain.
+The otoconia may shift and send false signals to the brain when the head moves.
 This often results in vertigo and dizziness that may contribute to falls.

 Even a change in bedding can result in falls among the elderly.
 New bed linens that slide off sheets or stick to them can cause a person to fall while getting into or out of bed.

-If you are considering safe-proofing an elderly person’s room, consider removing any unwanted objects and object that increase the risk of falls, such as lamps and vases.
+If you’re considering safe-proofing an elderly person’s room, consider removing unwanted objects that increase the risk of falls, such as lamps and vases.

-Instead of moving the bed to a different spot in the room, try placing some padding next to the bed to reduce injuries associated with falling out of bed.
+Instead of moving the bed to a different spot in the room, place some padding next to the bed to reduce injuries associated with falling out of bed.

 Rolling Out Of Bed

-Rolling out of bed is a common problem among seniors that may result from many cases, such as not being able to sleep and tossing and frequently turning in the night.
+Rolling out of bed is a common problem among seniors that may result from many causes, like not sleeping or tossing and frequently turning at night.

-Sleeping too close to the edge of the bed can also increase an elderly person’s risk of falling.
-The person may be rolling around in bed during the night, resulting in a fall.
+Sleeping too close to the edge of the bed can also increase that person’s risk of falling.
+They may be rolling around in bed at night, resulting in a fall.

-Using bed rails can help the elderly sleep safely in their bed, without being prone to falling and getting injured.
+Bed rails can help the elderly sleep safely without falling and getting injured.

 Confusion and Disorientation

-Some elderly individuals may feel disoriented or confused in the middle of the night, causing them to fall when they’re trying to get out of bed but aren’t fully conscious of doing it.
+Some elderly individuals may feel disoriented or confused in the middle of the night, causing them to fall when getting out of bed, but aren’t fully conscious of doing it.

-Confusion and disorientation in the dark is a common cause of falls among the elderly.
+Confusion and disorientation in the dark are common causes of falls among seniors.
 In many cases, this may be associated with certain medications.

-Talking to your doctor may help you determine the underlying cause and switch to a different prescription if medication is responsible for the disorientation.
+Talking to a doctor may determine the underlying cause and switch to a different prescription if medication is responsible for the disorientation.

 Using the Bathroom

-As a person ages, bladder control in the night becomes increasingly problematic, causing them to rush immediately to the bathroom.
-Being in a hurry in an attempt to prevent an accident can cause a person to trip and fall while getting out of bed.
+As a person ages, bladder control during the night becomes more problematic, causing them to rush immediately to the bathroom.
+Being in a hurry to prevent a toilet accident can cause a person to trip and fall while getting out of bed.

-Talk to your doctor about better ways to manage toileting requirements and hydration levels.
-One excellent way to prevent nighttime falls among an elderly loved one is to have a bedside toilet.
+Talk to your doctor about better managing toilet requirements and hydration levels.
+One effective way to prevent nighttime falls among an elderly loved one is to have a bedside toilet.

-This means that they will have to move a shorter distance in the night, which can be especially beneficial for urgent nighttime bathroom trips.
+This means they’ll have to move a shorter distance, which can benefit urgent nighttime bathroom trips.

 Complications Associated with Falling Out Of Bed

-As with any fall, falling out of bed can lead to zero to minor injuries or severe injuries that require medical attention.
-In addition to causing physical injury, falls can lead to mental stress in an elderly person’s life.
+In addition to causing physical injury, falls can lead to mental stress in a senior’s life.
 Their anxiety may be associated with fear of sleeping due to their risk of falling.

-Stress and anxiety, and being afraid of sleeping can be detrimental to a senior’s quality of sleep.
+Stress, anxiety, and fear of sleeping can affect a senior’s sleep quality.
 Getting quality sleep is crucial for an aging mind and body.

-If a person falls multiple times, the physical and mental effects of the fall can have a compounding effect on them.
-Therefore, prevention is better than the cure to ensure your loved one’s health and overall wellness.
+If a person falls multiple times, the physical and mental effects of the fall can compound them.
+Therefore, prevention is recommended to ensure your loved one’s health and wellness.

-The severity of any fall depends on specific circumstances, such as the speed of the fall, the height of the bed, items around the bed and the physical condition of the sufferer.
+The severity of a fall depends on specific circumstances, like the fall’s speed, the bed’s height, items around the bed, and the individual’s condition.

-Although falls are common among seniors, their impact can be reduced in the night by taking specific precautionary methods, such as the ones mentioned below.
+Although falls are common among seniors, their impact can be reduced at night by taking specific preventive methods, like those mentioned below.

-If you notice poor sleep patterns or any mobility issues in a senior, preventing falls should be your top priority to avoid serious injuries and mental anxiety.
+If you notice poor sleep patterns or mobility issues in a senior, preventing falls should be your priority to avoid severe injuries and mental anxiety.

 How To Prevent Falls In The Elderly

-If an elderly person falls, or is at risk of falling, talk to your doctor about any possible causes.
+If an elderly person falls or is at risk of falling, talk to your doctor about possible causes.

-Eyesight problems, such as cataract are common causes for nighttime falls associated with poor vision.
-Addressing untreated cataracts can help a senior navigate better in the night and increase their overall confidence.
+Eyesight problems, like cataracts, are common causes of nighttime falls associated with poor vision.
+Addressing untreated cataracts can help seniors navigate better at night and increase their confidence.

-If a senior is taking medications, the doctor should find out if nighttime falls are associated with certain drugs and whether changing the prescription or dosage can help.
+If a senior takes medications, the doctor should determine if nighttime falls are associated with certain drugs and whether changing the prescription or dosage can help.

-Physical therapy is another excellent way to prevent falls among the elderly as it can help improve mobility, increase strength and develop muscle memory.
-This can help seniors get in and out of bed without having an accident.
+Physical therapy is another recommended way to prevent falls among the elderly, as it can help improve mobility, increase strength, and develop muscle memory.

 Why You Must Take Falls Seriously In Seniors

-For example, a senior may be weak and may have fallen due to dehydration or urinary tract infection.
-Moreover, seniors who have fallen have a higher risk of falling in the future.
+For example, a senior may be weak and have fallen due to dehydration or a urinary tract infection (UTI).
+Moreover, seniors who have fallen have a higher risk of falling over again.

-Many cases that involve falling out of bed occur in nursing homes and hospitals.
-This is because of the change of environment and unfamiliarity with physical surroundings.
+Many cases that involve falling out of bed occur in nursing homes and hospitals due to the change of environment and unfamiliarity with the physical surroundings.

-If a senior is sleeping in an unfamiliar space or away from their home, it is critical to take precautionary measures that will prevent them from falling or getting injured.
-These include:
+If a senior sleeps in an unfamiliar space or away from home, take precautionary measures to prevent them from falling or getting injured.
+Preventative measures include:

-- Bed rails.
-Determine the side of the bed your loved one is most vulnerable to roll out of and place bed rails that block that side only.
-Installing bed rails on one half of the bed will prevent rolling out of bed and falling, while ensuring the person can get up in the middle of the night to use the bathroom using the rail as a handhold.
+Installing bed rails on one side will prevent rolling out of bed and falling while ensuring that the person can get up in the middle of the night to use the bathroom using the rail as a handhold.

-- Talk to your doctor.
-If incontinence or a frequent urge to use the bathroom is causing an elder to get up multiple times a night, consider talking to their physician to determine whether there are ways to reduce nighttime bathroom trips.
+If incontinence or a frequent urge to use the bathroom is causing an elder to get up multiple times a night, talk to their physician or nurse to explore ways to reduce nighttime bathroom trips.

-- Pay Attention To Lighting.
-The lighting in the room should be bright enough to allow a senior to see in the night, without it being too harsh on their eyes.
+The lighting should be bright enough to allow a senior to see without it being harsh on their eyes.

-If a senior is away from their home, such as in a hospital or a nursing home, you must ensure that the staff is taking precautionary measures to prevent any falls.
+If a senior is away from home, like a hospital or a nursing home, ensure the staff takes precautionary measures to prevent falls.

-This includes sleep monitoring, helping the elder get into and out of bed, using bed rails and having low-sitting beds.
-Ask the staff about bed routines and look out for any unusual signs, such as bedsores, that might indicate that your loved one isn’t taken care of properly.
+This includes sleep monitoring, helping the individual to get in and out of bed, using bed rails, and having low-sitting beds.
+Ask the staff about bedtime routines.